 Customer service is a strong point of our business, so please don't hesitate to call our sales office in the showroom on 01748 821500 for any advice you require.
 We would be happy to place your order over the telephone to ensure everything is correct, but you are equally welcome to place an order online.

 We have added our ordering information guide below to help you understand the things to consider when placing your order and what to expect when your new radiators are delivered.

 Cast Iron Radiators

-Please note (Unlike many of our competitors) all our cast iron radiators are hand assembled in the UK to your specification, tested to conform to BS EN442-1 and BS EN442-2 and pressure tested to 8 BAR.
-All our cast radiators are guaranteed for 10 years for manufacturing defects.
+Please note, unlike many of our competitors, all our cast iron radiators are hand assembled in the UK to your specification.
+We test each one to conform to BS EN442-1 and BS EN442-2 and we also pressure test to 8 BAR.
+All of our cast radiators are guaranteed for a minimum of 10 years for manufacturing defects.

 Please be aware that colours presented online will vary between different monitors and that printed colours may vary slightly from the actual paint colour.
 If in doubt a visit to our showrooms is advised or we can arrange for a colour swatch to be sent free of charge.

 All of our traditional radiators are individually hand cast and assembled, meaning lengths and widths of the radiators can vary slightly.
 We advise that you take delivery of your radiators before installing your pipework.
 Measurements given are a guide only.
 Unless otherwise specifically requested, radiators will be supplied bushed with ½ inch bushes.